Travel insurance for Europe

 • Whether you have any pre-existing medical conditions.
 These make you more likely to require medical assistance.
 So, insurance normally costs more.
 You might also find your choice of insurers is more limited, especially if you have a serious condition.

 • Your age, and the ages of anyone named on the policy.
 The older you are, the more at risk you are of needing emergency medical treatment while abroad.
+There are specialist policies available for over 70s that can offer tailored cover, but they tend to come at a higher cost.

 • The length of your trip.
 The longer you're travelling for, the higher your risk of falling ill or becoming injured during your trip.
 This increases the likelihood of you seeking medical treatment.